hashicorp/nomad/website/source/docs/secrets/ssh/index.html.md

 ----------------------------------------------------
 ## I. Dynamic Type

-Register the shared secret key (having super user privileges) with Vault and let Vault take care of issuing a dynamic secret key every time a client wants to SSH into the remote host.
+Register the shared secret key (having super user privileges) with Nomad and let Nomad take care of issuing a dynamic secret key every time a client wants to SSH into the remote host.

-When a Vault authenticated client requests for a dynamic credential, Vault server creates a key-pair, uses the previously shared secret key to login to the remote host and appends the newly generated public key to `~/.ssh/authorized_keys` file for the desired username.
-Vault uses an install script (configurable) to achieve this.
+When a Nomad authenticated client requests for a dynamic credential, Nomad server creates a key-pair, uses the previously shared secret key to login to the remote host and appends the newly generated public key to `~/.ssh/authorized_keys` file for the desired username.
+Nomad uses an install script (configurable) to achieve this.
 To run this script in super user mode without password prompts, `NOPASSWD` option for sudoers should be enabled at all remote hosts.